pscohn/setack/Readme.md

   \__ \ _|  | |    / _ \  | (__  ' <
   |___/___| |_|   /_/ \_\  \___|_|\_\

-Forth inspired language to operate on sets
+stack-oriented language to operate on sets
 ```

 __Todo__
 * Implement rest of set related built-ins
-* Create Symbol and Set class to control printing
-* Autocomplete

 __Built-ins__